 - Get alerts everywhere.
 The Whistle 3 is able to send you text, in-app, and e-mail alerts when your dog leaves the designated safe places, giving you the chance to chase after them before they wander too far off.

 - Free mobile app.
 The Whistle 3 uses a free companion Whistle app that is specifically designed for the tracking device.
 It allows you to see your pet’s location, as well as a history of where it went and how long it stayed there.
 The mobile app also shows you how active your pet was during the day.

 - Long battery life.
 The Whistle 3 comes with a rechargeable battery that you can fully charge in two hours.
 You can get up to seven days of operation with a single charge, but this would largely depend on the strength of your cellular data connection or Wi-Fi signal.
 Looking for your pet frequently will also cut down on battery life.

 - Compatible with iOS and Android devices.
 The Whistle 3 has mobile apps for Apple devices running iOS 10.0 or higher and Android devices running Lollipop, Marshmallow, Nougat, Oreo, P, or later.

 - Accurate pet tracking.
-The Whistle 3 gives you more accurate location tracking by using both GPS and GLONASS satellite systems.
+The Whistle 3 gives you more accurate location GPS tracking by using both GPS Technology and GLONASS satellite systems.
 It also uses cell tower data and Wi-Fi to help it come up with a more accurate location for your pets.

 - Safe places.
 Whistle 3 allows you to create safe places or those areas where you know your dog will ordinarily be.
 It could be your backyard, your office, or the neighborhood park.
 Once your dog goes out of the safe place, the system will send you an alert and let you know that your pet is out of bounds.
 You can create multiple safe places in order to lessen the number of alerts you get.